zemahran/DMET601/README.md

-All the tasks and assignments associated with the "DMET601: Web Technologies and Usability" course.
+All tasks and assignments associated with the [DMET601: Web Technologies and Usability](http://met.guc.edu.eg/Courses/Info.aspx?crsEdId=648) course.